Frequently asked questions

 You can extend the loan period only for those documents for which the loan period has not yet expired and you have not received an overdue notice.

 Information on all documents that you can borrow from the library is available in the online catalog. ↗

 Through the catalog, you can search for the desired documents according to various criteria.
 After entering the criteria in the form, the catalog will show you the documents that the library offers based on the selected criteria.

 For example, you can search for books by author, title, or language.
 We also recommend searching by a specific phrase.
 You can also search by specific library section by selecting a location or by a specific document type by selecting it from the list under the library name.

 To borrow documents from the library and take them home is possible only after registration.
-You can register at the library remotely via the online catalog ↗ or in person at any library location.
+You can register at the library remotely via the online catalog ↗, via the online registration form on the page How to register at the library or in person at any library location.

 After registering and paying the membership fee, there are several ways you can loan the desired book/magazine/vinyl record/board game/audiobook/sheet music:

 - in person at the library section where the document is physically available,

 - by ordering it in the online catalog and picking it up in person,

 - for people with disabilities or over the age of 65, by ordering a bicycle delivery to your address.